CDP vs. DMP vs. CRM: Differences, Similarities, and Best Practices FAQ

 A CRM is where your sales, services or marketing teams typically manage customers and update data directly, meaning the data is input manually by these teams.
 A common use for a CRM is to compile and manage all contacts with a customer, including sales calls, contact center records, support, and maintenance calls.
 A DMP tracks third-party user behavior, but it only stores data for a short period of time (mostly in the form of a third-party browser cookie ID).
 A DMP helps with lookalike modeling at the aggregate level and targeted paid media spend, but you cannot use it alone to build detailed profiles of individual, identifiable customers.
-A CDP, on the other hand, pulls in data from all of the different sources (online and offline), to create a true single view of customers, storing data as long as necessary without limitations (including first-party, second-party, third-party, and PII data).
+A CDP, on the other hand, pulls in data from all of the different sources (online and offline), to create a true single view of customers, storing data as long as necessary without limitations (including first-party data, second-party data, third-party data, and PII data).
 With a CDP, you wouldn’t typically update data directly in the CDP, it would pull data automatically from other systems and aggregate it.

 CDP vs DMP

 Can CDPs and DMPs work together?
 Are they complementary?